-Texas Drug Manufacturing Laws & Penalties: What You Need to Know
+Texas Drug Manufacturing Laws & Penalties in Georgetown: What You Need to Know

 Texas drug manufacturing laws categorize drugs into penalty groups, affecting the severity of the charges and penalties.
 For example, substances like heroin and cocaine fall under Penalty Group 1, attracting stringent penalties.
 Manufacturing charges can range from third-degree felony charges for less severe cases to first-degree felonies for larger operations.
 A conviction may include: